-The Foundation protection plan ('plan') pays you a one off sum of money, if you cannot complete your education because of an illness or injury.
-If you have completed your education and started work, then the plan pays a regular benefit payment to help replace the income you lose if you can't work because you are ill or injured.

-The plan is not designed to pay benefits if you stop your education or cannot work for any other reason, for example if you are expelled, your contract ends, your business ceases trading or if you choose to stop studying or working.
+The Income security plan ('plan') pays you a regular benefit payment to help replace the income you lose if you can't work because you are ill or injured.
+The plan is not designed to pay benefits if you cannot work for any other reason, for example if your contract ends, your business ceases trading or if you choose to stop working.